Battle of Ap Bac: Arrival of the armored personnel carriers

 The South Vietnamese M113s had no problem crossing the generally shallow streams and rivers typical of the Mekong Delta, but the heavy 10-ton M113s became bogged down in the deeper Cong Ba Ky Canal, forcing the crews and the infantry company on board to cut down brush and trees and fill the canal until it was shallow enough for the M113s to cross.
 The rescue operation was further delayed when Ba tried to obtain proper authorization to advance because he was under orders not to take commands directly from the American advisers.
 Vann, flying above the armored formation, demanded that Ba advance immediately.
 Ba replied that he would not take instructions from Americans.
 When Vann threatened to have Ba shot, he reluctantly continued to advance, although very slowly, toward the entrenched VC.

-Meanwhile, a fourth CH-21 returned to Ap Bac to rescue the downed helicopter crews.
+Meanwhile, a fourth CH-21 returned to Ấp Bắc to rescue the downed helicopter crews.
 It was also heavily damaged by ground fire and forced to land on the muddy rice field.
 The VC had set a new record: the battle was the first time they had either destroyed or downed five helicopters within a few hours.
-At 13:30, Ba's M113 formation finally closed in on the downed helicopters on the west side of Ap Bac.
+At 13:30, Ba's M113 formation finally closed in on the downed helicopters on the west side of Ấp Bắc.
 The M113s approached the landing zone in a single file instead of in formation.
 They were immediately fired upon by VC inside the hamlet, who could concentrate their fire on one target at a time.
 The South Vietnamese M113 gun crews were exposed from the waist up, so they were easy targets for snipers; by the end of the day, 14 South Vietnamese M113 crewmen had been killed due to their exposure.
 The two leading M113s were able to pull up beside the downed helicopters, but one driver was killed while driving with his head outside the hatch, and Ba was knocked unconscious inside his carrier.

 Scanlon, with the help of Bowers, ran forward to aid the wounded men and carry them back to the M113 formation.
 At that point, South Vietnamese M113 crews backed off while firing their .50 caliber machine guns aimlessly into the sky.
 When Ba recovered, his company launched a frontal assault on the VC's foxhole line.
 Just when the M113 crews closed in on their objective, a VC squad leader and his men jumped out of their foxholes and tossed grenades at the lead formation of the attack force.
 Cohesion and morale among the crews of the armored formation quickly deteriorated as South Vietnamese sergeants, who served as both commanders and machine gunners of the carriers, were killed and were replaced by less experienced, poorly trained men.